 - They benchmark the OVA approach by using Platt's 1998 results, in which he implemented SMO with no caching of kernel products.
-In contrast, their system used 2 GB of RAM to cache kernel products. - The paper states that the fastest version has "two more technical improvements which are not discussed here but will be documented in the code that we will shortly make available"; as of this writing, two years after the paper was submitted to the Journal of Machine Learning Research, the code has not been made available
+In contrast, their system used 2 GB of RAM to cache kernel products. - The paper states that the fastest version has "two more technical improvements which are not discussed here but will be documented in the code that we will shortly make available"; the code was never made available.